 |Common Name||String of pearls, string of beads, string of rosary beads|

 |Mature Size||Trailing stems grow to 2 to 3 feet long|

 |Soil Type||Sandy mix with good drainage|

 |Native Area||East Africa|

-The string of pearls plant is not particular about its conditions and given enough light and fertilizer it will grow quite vigorously in a single season.
-A single S. rowleyanus plant will survive for about five years if properly cared for, but if propagated from stem cuttings you can continue to grow this plant more or less indefinitely.
+The string of pearls plant is not particular about its conditions.
+Given enough light and fertilizer, it will grow quite vigorously in a single season.
+A single plant will survive for about five years if properly cared for, but if you propagate new plants from stem cuttings, you can effectively keep it alive indefinitely.

 Any regular succulent potting soil is fine, but sandy soil is best.
 A good choice for this plant is a cactus potting mix; alternatively, use a 3:1 mix of potting soil and sharp sand.

 Keep its soil lightly moist during the growing season in the spring and summer.
 During the winter, its water can be scaled back.
 If its spherical leaves are flattening out, it needs more water.
 Be careful not to overwater; succulents like string of pearls are drought-resistant but cannot survive with wet, soggy roots.

 String of pearls thrives in warm temperatures above 70 degrees Fahrenheit from spring through fall.
 It grows best with a cooler winter, down to about 50.
 Low humidity is best for this plant (40 percent or lower).
 Your string of pearls plant will thrive outdoors in summer, but avoid very hot noonday sun, which can burn its leaves.

 Feed your string of pearls plants biweekly during the growing season with a balanced liquid or water-soluble fertilizer like a 12-12-12, diluted to about half strength.
 During its dormant period, it needs feeding only about every six weeks.